letsencrypt/cp-cps/CP-CPS.md

 3. The entity making the complaint; and
 4. Relevant legislation.

-In all cases, requests to revoke Short-Lived Subscriber Certificates may be ignored.
+In all cases, requests to revoke Short-lived Subscriber Certificates may be ignored.

 ### 4.9.4 Revocation request grace period